Housing and Accommodation

 We run Nottinghamshire’s only 24/7 direct access emergency hostel, Hope House.
 Hope House can support up to 22 homeless people in crisis.

-We also run three properties known as ‘move on’ homes- each property contains self-contained flats, and are designed to provide a homeless person with a stepping stone between homelessness and independent living.
+We also run three properties known as ‘move on’ homes – these are designed to provide a homeless person with a stepping stone between homelessness and independent living.

 Tailored 1-1 Support